 Introduction

-Chords are the backbone of Harmony and thus the bread and butter of rhythm guitar playing.
+Chords are the backbone of Harmony, making them the bread and butter of rhythm guitar playing.
 Harmony is the result of notes sounding together.
 It is often helpful to think of harmony as the vertical aspect of music, whereas melody deals with the horizontal (linear) parts of music.

-A chord in its most basic form is a harmonic unit made from at least three different notes strummed or plucked at the same time.
+A chord in its most basic form is a harmonic unit made from at least three different notes strummed or plucked simultaneously.
 For an in-depth guide on chord construction check out my building chords page.

 Table of Contents